Bolivian squirrel: Distribution and habitat

-Behaviour and biology
+Ecology and behaviour

 Bolivian squirrels are diurnal and spend the day moving through the understory and subcanopy of the forest.
 They are omnivorous, feeding on a mixture of nuts, fruits, fungi, and insects.
 They are generally solitary, and construct round nests from leaves and twigs, hidden among foliage and vines about 6 to 10 m above the ground.
 Juveniles have been captured in June and July, and pregnant mothers in August, which may suggest that they breed during the dry season.